-- A. "Commercial use" for the purpose of this chapter means using captive wildlife in sale, trade, barter, brokerage or other commerce with the motive to generate profit from such use. - B. "Domestic animal" means those animals which through long association with humans have been bred to a degree which has resulted in genetic changes affecting the color, temperament and conformation, or other attributes of the species to an extent that makes them unique and distinguishable from wild individuals of their species. - C. "Prohibited Species" means those species that the Wildlife Commission has determined would be detrimental to Colorado's native wildlife.
-See Wildlife Commission Regulations, General Provisions, Article VIII, sections #008(A) and #008(B). - D. "Tropical" means those regions lying between The Tropic of Cancer at 23.5 degrees north latitude and the Tropic of Capricorn at 23.5 degrees south latitude.
-In this chapter this reference is for those species of wildlife that are resident breeders of this region. - E. "Subtropical" means those regions adjacent to the tropics, within the zone from 23.5 degrees north latitude to 26.0 degrees north latitude and from 23.5 degrees south latitude to 26.0 degrees south latitude.
-This definition applies to those regions that lay near the tropical zone and contain wildlife that are resident breeders of this region. - F. "Unregulated Wildlife" means wildlife listed in section #1103 of these regulations which may be possessed without a license as authorized by the Wildlife Commission.
-See also regulation #1114. - G. "Wildlife Sanctuary" means a place of refuge where a nonprofit entity provides care for abused, neglected, unwanted, impounded, abandoned, orphaned, or displaced wildlife for their lifetime and, with respect to any wildlife owned by such entity, does not: use the animal for any type of entertainment; sell, trade, or barter the animal or the animal's body parts, except as authorized by rule promulgated by the Commission; or breed the animal.
+- A. "Commercial use" for the purpose of this chapter means using captive wildlife in sale, trade, barter, brokerage or other commerce with the motive to generate profit from such use.
+Notwithstanding this definition, facilities licensed by the Division as a commercial wildlife park prior to January 1, 2001 and incorporated as a 501(c)(3) non-profit corporation will be considered to be in compliance with the "commercial use" requirement in these regulations. - B. "Domestic animal" means those animals which through long association with humans have been bred to a degree which has resulted in genetic changes affecting the color, temperament and conformation, or other attributes of the species to an extent that makes them unique and distinguishable from wild individuals of their species.

+- C. "Prohibited Species" Means those species that the Wildlife Commission has determined would be detrimental to Colorado's native wildlife.
+See Wildlife Commission Regulations, General Provisions, Article VIII, sections #008(A) and #008(B). - D. "Tropical" Means those regions lying between The Tropic of Cancer at 23.5 degrees north latitude and the Tropic of Capricorn at 23.5 degrees south latitude.
+In this chapter this reference is for those species of wildlife that are resident breeders of this region. - E. "Subtropical" Means those regions adjacent to the tropics, within the zone from 23.5 degrees north latitude to 26.0 degrees north latitude and from 23.5 degrees south latitude to 26.0 degrees south latitude.
+This definition applies to those regions that lay near the tropical zone and contain wildlife that are resident breeders of this region. - F. "Unregulated" wildlife means wildlife listed in section #1103 of these regulations which may be possessed without a license as authorized by the Wildlife Commission.
+See also regulation #1114. - G. "Zoological Park" means a facility which is accredited by the American Zoo and Aquarium Association (AZA) and/or licensed as a zoological park pursuant to 33-4-102(13), C.R.S. as amended.